When it comes to pancreatic cancer, the facts are often quite distressing to read.

 It has one of, if not the, lowest survival rate of all the cancers.

-Once diagnosed, patients have just a 6.8% survival rate beyond five years.
+Once diagnosed, patients have just an 12% survival rate beyond five years.

 Unless caught early enough, most cases are inoperable.
 If diagnosed while surgery is still an option, a patient’s chance of surviving beyond five years increases tenfold.